erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 Pseudo Random Number Generators in the `rand` module are overkill.
-This blog post will dive in to new additions to the said module, how the Just-In-Time compiler optimizes them, known tricks, and and tries to compare these apples and potatoes.
+This blog post will dive in to new additions to the said module, how the Just-In-Time compiler optimizes them, known tricks, and tries to compare these apples and potatoes.